Fairground Rd./ Hilltop Rd.

 GRE CR 20/TR 73 3.21/ 2.04

-This project is to convert the current skewed intersection at Fairground Road and Hilltop Road into a single-lane roundabout to improve safety and sightlines for the travelling public.
+This project is to convert the current skewed intersection at Fairground Road and Hilltop Road into a single-lane roundabout to improve safety and sightlines for the traveling public.

 November 4, 2022 Governor DeWine announces 50 new Traffic Safety Projects